Heartbreaker (Mariah Carey song): Music video

 In the still, a brunette version of Carey is shown.
 Carey, playing herself, is seen confronting her in the restroom.

-The music video for "Heartbreaker" was filmed at the Los Angeles Theatre in Downtown Los Angeles on July 30–August 1, 1999.
+The music video for "Heartbreaker" was filmed at the Los Angeles Theatre in Downtown Los Angeles from July 30 to August 1, 1999.
 Directed by Brett Ratner, the music video began airing on MTV on August 16, 1999, following its premiere on the network's Making the Video series.
 According to Carey, the goal for the video was to mirror the lyrical content of the song, as well as showing it from a female perspective.
 Additionally, the video was filmed in a comedic fashion, intended to remain something "fun and exciting."
 The video became one of the most expensive ever made, costing over $2.5 million.
 Due to its strong female empowering message and nature, the video remains "a fan favorite", according to MTV News.
 Carey claimed that two films were used as inspirations, Grease and Enter the Dragon.
 Prior to filming the video, it became clear that Jay-Z would be unable to appear in the video, due to a contractual agreement not allowing him to appear in a video for two weeks after he shot for "Girl's Best Friend", his track off the soundtrack to the film Blue Streak.
 Jay-Z and Carey managed to film a scene for the video, which was briefly documented on Making the Video, although the documentary edited Jay-Z out of the footage to focus on Carey in order to not violate the contractual agreement.
 Carey then thought of creating the animated section in the video, which was quickly drawn and animated by Ratner's team.